AcceleratedIndustries/.github/profile/README.md

 ## 🌟 What We’re Working On
 - **Accelerated WMS (Warehouse Management System)**
   AI-first, lightweight, and designed for SMBs and enterprise alike.
+- **HyprSTT
+  Speech to text for Hyprland and Niri!
+Fast and locally hosted.
 - **DropSync**
   A smart file sync and integration service for seamless data flows.
 - **AI Tools**